python-poetry/poetry/docs/pre-commit-hooks.md

 `pre-commit autoupdate` updates the `rev` for each repository defined in your `.pre-commit-config.yaml` to the latest available tag in the default branch.

-Poetry follows a branching strategy, where the default branch is the active development branch and fixes gets back ported to stable branches.
+Poetry follows a branching strategy where the default branch is the active development branch and, fixes get backported to stable branches.
 New tags are assigned in these stable branches.

-`pre-commit` does not support such a branching strategy and has decided to not implement an option, either on the [user side](https://github.com/pre-commit/pre-commit/issues/2512) or [hook author side](https://github.com/pre-commit/pre-commit/issues/2508), to define a branch for lookup the latest available tag.
+`pre-commit` does not support such a branching strategy and has decided to not implement an option, either on the [user's side](https://github.com/pre-commit/pre-commit/issues/2512) or the [hook author's side](https://github.com/pre-commit/pre-commit/issues/2508), to define a branch for looking up the latest available tag.

 Thus, `pre-commit autoupdate` is not usable for the hooks described here.

-You can avoid changing the `rev` to an unexpected value, by using the `--repo` parameter (may be specified multiple times), to explicit list repositories that should be updated.
-An option to explicit exclude repositories [will not be implemented](https://github.com/pre-commit/pre-commit/issues/1959) into `pre-commit`.
+You can avoid changing the `rev` to an unexpected value by using the `--repo` parameter (may be specified multiple times), to explicitly list repositories that should be updated.
+An option to explicitly exclude repositories [will not be implemented](https://github.com/pre-commit/pre-commit/issues/1959) into `pre-commit`.